 Years of Experience

-When it comes to location, the highest average paycheck (approximately $98K per year) can be spotted in Hartford, Conn.; San Diego, Calif. ($92K), the company's headquarter city of East Hartford, Conn. (around $80K), and West Hartford, Conn. ($78K) are the next top-paying cities.
-High paychecks are not found in Columbus, Ga.; in fact, at $65K it is one of the worst-paid cities.
-Across its U.S. offices, the state of California pays Pratt and Whitney the most — approximately $90K annually on average.
+When it comes to location, the highest average paycheck ($98K per year) can be spotted in Jupiter, Fla.; the company's headquarter city of East Hartford, Conn. (around $80K), Hartford, Conn. ($78K), and Middletown, Conn. ($77K) are the next top-paying cities.
+Expected earnings are below average (about $68K) in North Berwick, Maine, one of the lowest-paid cities.
+Within the firm, employees working in California take home the most — $95K annually on average.

 Certifications and Degrees